Person-Centered Therapy

 Her expertise includes addressing areas related to depression and anxiety, such as postpartum depression, generalized anxiety disorder, and OCD interventions, as well as intergenerational trauma and parent-child relationships.
 Christine is trained in psychodynamic and humanistic approaches and integrates various modalities to meet client needs.
 Known for her exploratory, collaborative, creative, and interactive counseling style, Christine also offers affordable counseling sessions for British charities to reach a broader audience.
 To ensure the quality of her consultations, she engages in regular personal therapy, group, and individual supervision.

-Niu,FLora Experienced Counsellor
+Niu,FLora Senior Counsellor